wp-plugins/gcal-events-list/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.1

-GCal Events List retrieve future events from a public Google Calendar and shows data in a widget.
+GCal Events List retrieves future events from a public Google Calendar and shows data in a widget.

 == Description ==